Chamorro people: Folklore

 The Chamorro creation story revolves around two celestial siblings named Puntan and Fu'una.
 In time, this creation story underwent a series of modifications due to the complications in passing the story along from generation to generation.
 In this Chamorro creation story, Puntan and Fu'una create the world with their body parts and souls.
 Puntan's various body parts were turned into the land, his chest into the sky, his eyebrows into rainbows, and his eyes into the sun and moon.
 Fu’una having the ability to give life, brought the sun, soil, and waters to life, and with a final transformation, she turned into stone and gave birth to the Chamorro people.
 Evidence supporting this creation story can be seen through the names of the villages on Guam as they are named after body parts.
 Barrigada translates to flank, Tiyan translates to stomach, Hagatna translates to blood and Mongmong translates to a heartbeat.

-Traditional beliefs among the Chamorros include tales of taotaomo'na and birak, as well as the Spanish-introduced concepts of duendes and hauntings in places such as in Yona, other old buildings, schools, hotel elevators, and the Ma’ina bridge.
 Taotaomo'na are spirits of ancient Chamorros.
 Birak is a broader term that may refer not only to the undead, but also to demons or general elemental types.
-Taotaomona essentially translates to “people of early times,” referring to the ancestors of the Chamorro peoples.
+Taotaomona essentially translates to "people of early times," referring to the ancestors of the Chamorro peoples.
 The Taotaomona is a supernatural ancestral spirit that Chamorros and some neighboring islanders from Rota and Saipan believe in.
 The Taotaomona possess a strength that far exceeds man and has the ability to cause sickness and death to those who offend them.
 The appearance of a Taotaomona can vary as they can be a female or male and can take an attractive form or a monstrous form.

 Spanish rule

-On March 6, 1521, Ferdinand Magellan and his men, after having crossed the Pacific Ocean, had encountered the first "indios" since leaving South America.
+On March 6, 1521, Ferdinand Magellan and his men, after having crossed the Pacific Ocean, had encountered the first "Indios" since leaving South America.
 Later Spanish visitors named the inhabitants "Chamurres", derived from a local term for the upper caste; this was then converted to "Chamorros", an old Spanish term for "bald", perhaps in reference to the local habit to shave.

 Over the centuries, the Mariana Islands have been occupied by several foreign countries (Spain, Germany, Japan, United States), and present-day Chamorro society is almost entirely multiethnic, with the inhabitants of Luta/Rota being the least so.
 The Chamorros are primarily of Austronesian ancestry, but began to significantly interact with Spanish and Filipinos during the Spanish colonial era (1521–1898 AD).
 Primarily since the late 19th century onward, many Chamorros have intermarried with other Pacific Islanders, mainland Americans, Filipinos, Chinese, and Japanese.